 Requests for faculty advisor changes must be made through the Chair of the Department of Health Education and Health Promotion 124 Mitchell Hall.

 How often will I meet with my advisor?

-Students MUST meet with their academic advisor at least one time each semester.
+Students are required to attend the mandatory "PH CHE Mass Advising" meeting which is scheduled every semester prior to registration.
+Students also MUST meet with their academic advisor at least one time each semester.
 The Department of Health Education and Health Promotion automatically places a registration restriction on all students prior to the registration window for each semester.
-Once a student meets with their academic advisor, the assigned academic advisor can release the registration restriction.
+Once a student attends the PH CHE Mass Advising and meets with their academic advisor, the assigned academic advisor can release the registration restriction.

 What do I do when meeting with my advisor?